Yann Marti

 Rumors of a physical altercation between Marti and Marco Chiudinelli circulated.
 Chiudinelli would have then informed the team captain that there was a "problem" with Marti.

-Wawrinka, who was not part of the team in Belgium, commented the events on his Twitter account by saying that "Marti talks too much".
+Wawrinka, who was not part of the team in Belgium, commented on the events on his Twitter account by saying that "Marti talks too much".

-Roger Federer stated that he was briefed after the tie by the team captain and that Marti's behaviour was not acceptable and that it was disappointing to see such things happen as it harmed the team.
+Roger Federer stated that he was briefed after the tie by the team captain and that Marti's behaviour was not acceptable, and that it was disappointing to see such things happen as it harmed the team.

 Switzerland lost the tie 3-2 and had to play the last decisive rubber with Adrien Bossel, a player ranked lower than Marti.
 The president of the Swiss Federation, René Stammbach, was upset about Marti's behaviour and confirmed that Severin Lüthi had given the guarantee to Marti that he would have played on Sunday, which makes Marti's departure even less understandable.
 Stammbach further stated that "As long as I am president, Marti will never be called again for the Davis Cup."

-In parallel, Marti's father and coach Jean-Marie attacked the Swiss Federation through the media and said that it was a matter of money and that the team was against Marti and still owes him money for his role as sparring partner in 2014.
+In parallel, Marti's father and coach Jean-Marie attacked the Swiss Federation through the media and said that it was a matter of money and that the team was against Marti and still owed him money for his role as sparring partner in 2014.
 The Federation vehemently denied the claims of the Marti family.

 Marti was never called again for the Davis Cup.